ehwus/group-project-dogs/README.md

 ![Screenshot of project](RandomDogs.png)
 - Show a random picture of a dog in the "Random Dogs" panel.
 When the "Next Dog" button is clicked, show a new random picture of a dog.
 - When the "Save Image" button is clicked, this image should be added to the Saved Photos area.
+    Dependencies: Favorites component - image information
+    add an image

+ My approach
+- Api call in the component  - props??

+Background component -
+- Pass top 5 voted breeds name and number to favorites component (left) - need help with this

 DogBattle
 ![Screenshot of project](DogBattle.png)
 - Show two pictures of dogs in the "Choose the best dog" panel.
 Each picture should come from a different dog breed.
 - When the user selects a "Best Dog", it should treat it like a "vote" for that dog breed.
 Display how many "votes" each dog breed gets below the images.

+- Dependencies: Favorites component - favorites component votes information

+My approach
+- Api call in the component  - no props
+- create a select a breed button  - doing this today
+- create vote button  - doing this today
+- Add some vote information - doing this today - may need help with this

+Background component -
+- Pass top 5 voted breeds name and number to favorites component (left) - need help with this

 SelectABreed
 ![Screenshot of project](SelectABreed.png)